tinsae-ghilay/tinsae-ghilay.github.io/README.md

 ## Calendar

-The Calendar class has a showMonth() function that returns HTML tags as a single String that becomes an innerHTML of a div.
+The Calendar class has a showMonth() function that returns HTML tags as a single String that becomes an innerHTML of a **&lt;div&gt;**.

 #### Example

-Again if you don#t want to change anything,..
+Again if you don't want to change anything,..

-If you want to have a custom styled Week days. they reside in a <th> tag of a table. hence style a th tag
+If you want to have a custom styled Week days. they reside in a *&lt;th&gt;* tag of a table. hence style a th tag

-declare a #calendar id in CSS or create a CSS class of your wish and give it a "calendar" id in html as follows I have the following CSS id in ***Calendar.css***.  file name is not important as long as you link it accordingly.
+declare a ***#calendar*** id in CSS or create a CSS class of your wish and give it a *"calendar"*  id in html as follows.

+I have the following classes and ids in ***Calendar.css***.
+File name is not important as long as you link it accordingly.

   ``` css